Klan300/notredame/README.md

 ## APIs
 ### Warehouse API reference

-Use the following to retrieve an authentication token:
+Use the following request to retrieve an authentication token:
 > GET /token?username={username}

 where {username} is one of the [authorized users](#warehouse-api-configuration)